port-labs/port-docs/docs/guides-and-tutorials/self-service-actions.md

 - When using `Text` inputs, you can set constraints and limitations to enforce certain patterns.
   :::

 5. Now we'll define the backend of the action.
 Port supports multiple invocation types, for this tutorial we will use a `Github workflow`.
+   - Replace the `Organization` and `Repository` values with your values (this is where the workflow will reside).
+   - Name the workflow `portCreateRepo.yaml`.
-   Fill the form out like this (**replace the `Organization` and `Repository` values with yours**) and click `Next`:
+   - Fill out the rest of the form like this, then click `Next`:

 <img src='/img/guides/backendGithub.png' width='75%' />